EsotericSoftware/clippy/README.md

 The clipboard history is stored in an [H2](http://www.h2database.com) relational database.
 A small [data store](https://github.com/EsotericSoftware/clippy/blob/master/src/com/esotericsoftware/clippy/ClipDataStore.java) API simplifies interaction with the database.

 While Clippy is written in Java and most of it is platform agnostic, a number of Windows specific APIs are needed: accessing the clipboard events and contents, global hotkeys, showing the history popup at the cursor location, and more.
-These could be abstracted so Clippy can be ported to other languages, but since Clippy's author uses Windows there is not much motivation for that effort.
+These could be abstracted so Clippy can be ported to other languages, but since Clippy's author uses Windows there is not much motivation for such effort.

 ## License